 The Nanomedicine Academy is dedicated to attracting students from racially and ethnically diverse populations, creating a interdisciplinary learning environment suitable for a diverse student body, and piloting new strategies for student learning & collaboration.
 Our unique model of partnership allows us to not only recruit and educate students from diverse backgrounds, but to bring geographically distant students together in new ways so that they can learn and benefit from each others’ diversity.

-We have created 4 graduate courses in nanomedicine that are taught simultaneously to students at 5 partner institutions and established a cross-institutional online network that enables students to learn from expert instructors as well as peers throughout the nation.
+We have created 5 graduate courses in nanomedicine that are taught simultaneously to students at 5 partner institutions and established a cross-institutional online network that enables students to learn from expert instructors as well as peers throughout the nation.
+Today, our courses are attended by over 90 students per semester spanning 18 different STEM disciplines.

 Graduate students at our partner institutions enroll in courses through their home registrar and receive course credit toward their graduate degree program.
 Participation in the Academy provides students with enhanced access to specialized knowledge, hands-on training in essential tools and techniques, and opportunities for collaboration with students across institutions.